-Despite its elegant nature, the BED framework involves maximising nested expectations over intractable quantities such as the marginal likelihood of $x$ and the posterior of $\theta$ appearing in~\eqref{eq:eig_single_experiment}.
-This is a computationally intensive task~\citep{kueck2009inference, rainforth2018nesting}, even more salient when optimizing designs for a series of experiments conducted sequentially, where the impact of a single design needs to be accounted for across the entire sequence of experiments.
+While mathematically elegant, the BED framework involves maximizing nested expectations over intractable quantities such as the marginal likelihood of $x$ and the posterior of $\theta$ appearing in~\eqref{eq:eig_single_experiment}.
+This is a computationally intensive task~\citep{kueck2009inference, rainforth2018nesting}, which becomes even more challenging when optimizing designs for a series of experiments conducted sequentially, where the impact of each individual design needs to be accounted for across the entire sequence of experiments.
 This makes the deployment of sequential BED close to impossible on real-time systems with high-frequency data.

-\citet{huan2016sequential} addressed this limitation by introducing a parametric policy to predict the designs as a function of the running parameter posterior, eliminating the cost of the maximization step in each experiment. \citet{foster2021deep} extended this idea to \textit{amortize} the overall cost of sequential BED by conditioning the policy on the entire outcome-design history, thus eliminating the cost of explicit posterior computation.
-In this approach, called \textit{deep adaptive design}~(DAD), there is an upfront cost to learn the policy, but experiments can be performed in real-time.
-While DAD is only applicable for exchangeable models, \textit{implicit DAD}~(iDAD)~\citep{ivanova2021implicit} generalizes the concept to accommodate non-exchangeable models that cover dynamical systems.
-These methods leverage a lower bound to the expected information gain known as the sequential prior contrastive estimator (sPCE).
-This bound exhibits significant bias in low-sample regimes, leading to a higher computational cost for accurate estimates of the EIG.
+\citet{huan2016sequential} addressed this limitation by introducing a parametric policy to predict designs as a function of the running parameter posterior, thereby eliminating the cost of the maximization step in each experiment. \citet{foster2021deep} extended this idea to \textit{amortize} the overall cost of sequential BED by conditioning the policy on the entire outcome-design history and avoiding explicit posterior computation.
+In that approach, called \textit{Deep Adaptive Design}~(DAD), there is an upfront cost to learning the policy, but experiments can be performed in real-time.
+While DAD is only applicable for exchangeable models, \textit{implicit DAD}~\citep[iDAD,][]{ivanova2021implicit} generalized the concept to accommodate non-exchangeable models that cover dynamical systems.
+These methods leverage a lower bound to the EIG known as the sequential Prior Contrastive Estimation~(sPCE) bound. sPCE exhibits significant bias in low-sample regimes, thus requiring a large number of samples for accurate estimates of the EIG~\citep{foster2021deep}.